benseven/edi.bike/site/articles/2025-12-14-looking-ahead-to-tro-sub/index.md

 16 supporting comments, 1 neutral (enquiry) and 10 objections were received during consultation.
 Of these, three were from _"statutory consultees for the purposes of this Traffic Regulation Order"_ - namely the Edinburgh Access Panel, Living Streets Edinburgh, and New Town and Broughton Community Council.

-## 🙈 Living Streets and the bane of the cyclistas
+## 🙈 Living Streets and the nuisance of people on bikes, again

-Naturally, rather than taking the opportunity to champion the rights of those travelling actively and noise up the council for less vehicular intrusion on Rose St — the **primary cause of pedestrian deaths and serious injuries UK-wide**, no less — Living Streets Edinburgh [penned an objection](https://www.livingstreetsedinburgh.org.uk/2025/12/09/lseg-comment-on-council-plans-to-allow-two-way-cycling-on-rose-street/){target="_blank" rel="noopen noreferrer"} to the terrible and dangerous notion of two-way cycling on Rose St, ignoring the many examples from across Europe where pedestrians and cyclists manage to exist in the same space courteously - including but not limited to **the very street they're claiming shouldn't have two-way cycling access**, on which **cycling is already permitted**.
+Naturally, rather than taking the opportunity to champion the rights of those travelling actively and noise up the council for less vehicular intrusion on Rose St — the **primary cause of pedestrian deaths and serious injuries UK-wide**, no less — Living Streets Edinburgh have [penned an objection](https://www.livingstreetsedinburgh.org.uk/2025/12/09/lseg-comment-on-council-plans-to-allow-two-way-cycling-on-rose-street/){target="_blank" rel="noopen noreferrer"} to the proposed introduction of two-way cycling on Rose St, ignoring the many examples from across Europe where pedestrians and cyclists manage to exist in the same space courteously - including but not limited to **the very street they're claiming shouldn't have two-way cycling access**, on which **cycling is already permitted**.

 Shall we have a look through it point by point?